Home

 help to lower blood pressure and lower blood sugar levels in diabetics.

-The rich source of organic sulphur compounds are what is released when onions are cut.
+The rich source of organic sulfur compounds are what are released when onions are cut.
 This

-combines with the moisture in your eyes to form mild sulphuric acid, which stings and causes the tears to flow.
+combines with the moisture in your eyes to form mild sulfuric acid, which stings and causes the tears to flow.

 Growing